Explore Kenai

 When is the best time to visit Alaska for fishing?

 Our fishing season is quite small compared to warmer states.
-We start in May and typically wrap up in September.
-The 'Peak' of the fishing season is in late July, when you can fish for both King Salmon and Sockeye Salmon on the Kenai River.
+We start in May and typically wrap up at the end of September.
+The 'Peak' of the fishing season is in late July, when you can fish for Sockeye Salmon on the Kenai River.
 Additionally, Silver Salmon and trout fishing picks up in August and September.

 What can we fish for?